 The operation of trains on the main rail network is subject to the requirements of UK environmental and related law, including statutory nuisance such as noise and fumes, and deposit of waste from train toilets, with which we, and RUs, are required to comply.
-On the discharge / and or deposit of waste from train toilets, we recognise the exemption that covers some old rolling stock which has no capacity to have grey water and toilet waste retention tanks retrofitted.
-In such cases, as stipulated in the exemption, discharges on the track may happen but must not exceed 25 litres of water per discharge.
+The discharge of waste from train toilets is prohibited on the rail network.
+A small number of existing Charter Operators have an exemption until 31 March 2023 whilst retro fitment of retention tanks is completed.